msyamkumar/cs220-projects/spring20/lab-p9a/README.md

 What is an `OrderedDict`?
 It behaves just like the normal `dict` with which you are familiar, but it keeps keys in a fixed order.
 The important thing for now is that you can use it like a regular dictionary:

+Note: In Python 3.8 the returned rows are now of type `dict`

 For example, try looking specific cells and printing them: